 Imandra_util.Error.t )

-, typically a variable (which must have a logic type) into logic mode, into the new variable var
+port ~var expr ports the content of expr, typically a variable (which must have a logic type) into logic mode, into the new variable var.

 val collect_history_for_plugin :